magemaclean/git-evaluate/README.md

 - `--branch`: (Optional) The branch to evaluate commits from.
 Defaults to the current branch.
 - `--author`: (Optional) Filter commits by author email.
 - `--summary`: (Optional) Generate a summary of all evaluations with a prompt message.
+- `--model`: (Optional) Specify the model to use for evaluation (default: gpt-4o-2024-05-13).
+- `--config-file`: (Optional) Path to a configuration file with OpenAI API key and other settings.
+- `--list-branches`: (Optional) List all branches in the repository.
+- `--list-authors`: (Optional) List all authors who have contributed to the repository.
+- `--list-commits`: (Optional) List the most recent commits in the repository (default: 10).
+- `--show-commit`: (Optional) Show details of a specific commit.

 ### Examples